top of page

 Zachary Agoff

-Zach is a graduate student at the University of Pennsylvania.
+Zach is a PhD candidate at the University of Pennsylvania.
 He works primarily on early modern metaphysics, ethics, and, in particular, their intersection.

 bottom of page